• Skip to primary navigation

 After several attempts, I found that equal amounts of beef and pork is where it's at.
 All beef works well too, but I really like the savory flavor and juiciness the pork adds.

 Top tip: Avoid lean ground meat.
 Whether your meatballs are all beef or a mixture of beef and pork, aim for a fat content of around 20% to ensure your meatballs are super soft and succulent.
+The same goes for my Ground Beef and Red Wine Spaghetti Meat Sauce.

 My recipe uses milk, white bread and egg to hold the meatballs together.